confuzzledduck/syndicate-out/readme.txt

 == Changelog ==

+= 0.8.2 =
+* Finalized bug fix to address taxonomy issue in 0.8 (thanks to everyone who reported and assisted squashing this one!).

-= 0.8.0.1 =
+= 0.8.1 =
-* Bug fix to address an issues seen by lots of people in 0.8: failure to syndicate with the API resposne "Sorry, one of the given taxonomies is not supported by the post type".
+* Experimenal bug fix to address an issues seen by lots of people in 0.8: failure to syndicate with the API resposne "Sorry, one of the given taxonomies is not supported by the post type".

 = 0.8 =